 Cencini was comparatively fortunate.
 Patients with more severe illness face medical bills many times higher than his — some as much as $100,000 or more.
 Some patients can count on their insurers to cover the majority of their in-network treatment costs — roughly 60% to 90% for typical Affordable Care Act (ACA)-compliant plans.
 But their financial burdens would likely be much higher without insurance.

 With the pandemic showing no signs of abating, millions more Americans will face crushing COVID-19 treatment bills before all is said and done.
 Even if you can’t control how the disease affects you, informed health care consumers owe it to themselves to know what to expect financially after a turn for the worse.

 Factors Influencing Coronavirus Treatment & Severity

 COVID-19 severity occurs along a gradient influenced by many different factors.

-Separately, the CDC identifies several comorbidities that increase patients’ risk of serious COVID-19 disease.
-Patients with any of these conditions may face higher COVID-19 treatment costs due to a longer course of illness or the need for additional treatments not indicated in otherwise similar patients (or both).
-Regardless, the CDC recommends continuing any treatment already indicated for these conditions and keeping at least 30 days’ medication on hand.
+The CDC identifies several comorbidities that increase the risk of serious COVID-19 disease, especially in unvaccinated individuals.
+Patients with any of these conditions may face higher COVID-19 treatment costs due to a longer course of the illness, the need for additional treatments not indicated in otherwise similar patients, or both.

 - Type 2 diabetes